 2.6 Body Splash/Aftershave

 Aftershave is a liquid product containing an antiseptic agent to prevent the infection of cuts, as well as ease skin irritation.
 Some aftershaves make use of fragrance or essential oils to enrich the scent.Marketed to men, aftershave products reduce the number of steps in a skincare routine, and forms part of a ritual for many people.
 They are made to be applied all over as well as repeatedly, making them perfect for the outdoors or the gym.

 The next phase to making the perfect perfume choice is to understand the different fragrance families on which each perfume is based.

 3.1 Floral Notes

 Undoubtedly the most popular choice and the broadest, these comprise of the scent of one or many flower varieties.
 Floral scents are romantic.
 They are flirty and girlish and range in concentration from being light and delicate, to more complex and intense.
 Floral fragrances often contain notes such as roses, jasmine, lilies and peonies.
+Think of perfumes with gardenia notes.
 Men’s floral colognes usually use orange blossom, giving them a charming quality.